January 14, 2026

 Studies also found that women who exercised had dramatically less back pain than sedentary women.

-Why Back Pain Happens During Pregnancy
+Why Does Back Pain Happens During Pregnancy?

 • Your pelvis shifts and ligaments soften to prepare for delivery